 On Friday, thousands of runners spilled across Sheikh Zayed Road as part of the Dubai Run, and for the first time, I was one of them.

 The annual event, which marks the culmination of Dubai Fitness Challenge, has been on my bucket list since it first launched in 2019.
-However, the fact that the event was cancelled during 2020 because of Covid-19 put a dampener on my plans to participate.
+However, the fact that the event wasn't held on Sheikh Zayed Road in 2020 because of Covid-19 put a dampener on my plans to participate.

 When I heard the event would make its grand return this year, I excitedly signed up the minute registration opened.